Jon Vaughn: Career statistics

 N.B.: Home team is in bold.

 Activism

 Vaughn revealed in July 2020 that he had been sexually abused by the late University of Michigan doctor Robert Anderson (1928–2008) after allegations began emerging about the physician in February 2020.
 Vaughn said he saw Anderson while playing for University of Michigan from 1988 to 1990, and during several visits the doctor gave him testicular and rectal exams.
 Vaughn became active in efforts to hold the university accountable including speaking about bills aimed at removing barriers allowing victims of Anderson to sue the university.
 Among his most high-profile activities was camping outside of the home of then-University of Michigan President Mark Schlissel in October 2021.
-Vaughn announced a bid to run for a Regent of the University of Michigan office.
+In 2022, Vaughn announced a bid to run to become a University of Michigan regent.